-4.4.3 Customizing the OTOBO Docker image
+4.4.7 Customizing the OTOBO Docker image

 Many customizations can be done in the external volume otobo_opt_otobo which corresponds to the directory /opt/otobo in the Docker image.
-This works e.g. for local Perl modules, which can be installed into /opt/otobo/local.
-The advantage of this approach is that the image itself does not have to be modified.
+This works e.g. for local Perl modules which can be installed into /opt/otobo/local.
+Here is an example that installs the not very useful CPAN module Acme::123.